-HORT 472V HTLS Internship Assessment: Students are required to apply scientific methods and hypothesis testing to their internship experience and activities.
-Students are expected to demonstrate competencies in activities related to the internship experience.
-The overall average score is reported in Table 1.
+HORT 4720V HTLS Internship Assessment: Students are required to apply scientific methods and hypothesis testing to their internship experience and activities.
+Students were expected to demonstrate competencies in activities related to the internship experience.
+Students were expected to reflect on their experience and evaluate the effectiveness of the internship experience and the effectiveness of their course work in preparing them for the internship.